theprogrammergary/Fiverr-Scraper/README.md

 **Step 5:** All your Order IDs will be downloaded in the background.

 **Step 6:** Once your Order IDs are downloaded, it will start opening new tabs to download the delivery files, excluding any video files.
+If there were multiple deliveries it only downloads the last few that are initially visible when opening a new tab.

 **Step 7:** There are pauses in place to avoid triggering any throttling measures.